RutledgePaulV/newrelic-clj/readme.md

 ### Creating function traces

 It's common to track timing / invocation counts for activity other than web requests.
 You may turn any Clojure function into a unique transaction / span.
+You should only instrument functions whose typical duration outweighs any overhead concerns associated with the instrumentation.

 ```clojure